ketonemaniac/AccountRptGenCloud/README.md

 # AccountRptGenCloud #
-Proprietory Accounting Report Generator on Google Cloud.
-Runs with Spring boot with static content written with ECMAScript6.
+Accounting Report Generator on Google Cloud.
+Runs with Spring boot with a Bootstrap UI.

+*Will not run because the Proprietory Accounting Excel is not uploaded to Github.
+Might make a simple example in the future for the sake of the Unit tests.*

 ## Run ##
 In the root module run the following to run browsify the web content (main.js)